Additivity of quantum relative entropies as a single-copy criterion: Additivity for the Umegaki relative entropy

 In this section, we establish several additivity results for the Umegaki relative entropy.
 In particular, we provide necessary and sufficient conditions for additivity, formulated in terms of properties of the single-copy optimizer.

-Our approach is based on the fundamental property that, for a convex function, the directional derivative at a minimizer is non-negative in all feasible directions.
+Our approach is based on the fundamental property that a point is a minimizer of a convex function if and only if its derivative at that point is non-negative in all feasible directions.
 This condition is formulated using the framework of Fr\'echet derivatives (see~\cite{bhatia2013matrix} for a comprehensive review), and first appeared in the context of entanglement theory in~\cite{vedral1997quantifying}.
 It has since been further developed in subsequent works~\cite{friedland2011explicit,girard2014convex,rubboli2024new}.